-Prevalence represents the overall proportion of individuals in a population who have the disorder of interest.
-It is different from incidence, which represents only the new cases that have developed over a particular time period.
+Prevalence represents the overall proportion of individuals in a population who have PTSD.
+It is different from incidence, which represents only the new cases that have developed over a particular time-period.
 Point prevalence is the proportion of individuals in a population who have the disorder at a given point in time (e.g., at one-month post-trauma), while period prevalence is the proportion of individuals in a population who have the disorder over specific time periods (e.g., one to two months post-trauma).
 Lifetime prevalence is the proportion of individuals in a population who have ever had the disorder and lifetime morbid risk also includes those who had the disorder but were deceased at the time of the survey.
+This topic presents the evidence for the prevalence of PTSD in males vs. females.
+Please also see the topics on sex differences in incidence rates and sex differences on risk for PTSD.

-What is the evidence for the prevalence of PTSD in police officers?
+What is the evidence for prevalence rates in males compared to females?